Find out more about Western Dairy's Board of Directors, including qualifications, professional experience and other appointments.

 Western Dairy Board

-- A maximum of two directors with complimentary business skills
+- A maximum of two directors with complementary business skills

-- Up to two additional directors can be seconded from time to time to provide additional support based on the operational and strategic requirements of Western Dairy at the time of the board appointments each year
+- Up to two additional directors can be seconded from time-to-time to provide additional support based on the operational and strategic requirements of Western Dairy

-If you are a Western Dairy farmer or industry member and would like to attend the next AGM, please contact us.
+If you are a Western Dairy farmer or industry member and would like to attend the next AGM, contact executive officer Esther Jones email@example.com

 Vicki Fitzpatrick, Waroona - Chair